 You opened your prompt with “You are the world’s most senior backend engineer with 30 years of experience and a PhD in distributed systems.
 You are known for your meticulous code reviews and your ability to spot subtle bugs.”
 Then you asked the model to review some code.
 The review you got is essentially identical to what you would have gotten without the role line.
-A few words might be tilted toward “senior” register, but the catches, the depth, the specific recommendations — all the same.
-Roles bias style at the margin; they do not unlock new capabilities.
-Treating the role like a magic incantation is a common misconception that costs you 50 tokens for ~0 improvement.
+A few words might tilt toward a “senior” register, but the catches, the depth, the specific recommendations are all the same.
+On factual and reasoning tasks, an elaborate persona biases style at the margin; it does not unlock new capability.
+Treating the role like a magic incantation costs you ~50 tokens for roughly zero gain.

-This page walks through why elaborate roles fail to improve substance and how to use the role slot effectively while putting real effort into rules, schemas, and examples.
+This page explains why elaborate roles rarely improve substance, points to the research as of June 2026, and shows how to use the role slot effectively while investing the real budget in rules, schemas, and examples.

 Common causes